-In following this program, we act in these ways:
+By following this program, we act in the following ways:

-- monitoring and implementing existing laws, policies and other regulations which guarantee protection from discrimination to LGBTIQ persons (Act on Gender Equality, Anti-discrimination Act, National Policy on Gender Equality, National Program for Protection and Promotion of Human Rights, National Plan for Fighting Against Discrimination), combatting violence (Criminal Code, Criminal Procedure Act, Directive 2012/29/EU of the European Parliament and the Council of 25 October 2012 establishing minimum standards on the rights, support and protection of victims of crime, Protocol for Procedure in Cases of Hate Crimes) and the protection of family life (Life Partnership Act, Family Act);
+- we monitor and implement existing laws, policies and other regulations which guarantee protection from discrimination to LGBTIQ persons (Act on Gender Equality, Anti-discrimination Act, National Policy on Gender Equality, National Program for Protection and Promotion of Human Rights, National Plan for Fighting Against Discrimination), we combat violence (Criminal Code, Criminal Procedure Act, Directive 2012/29/EU of the European Parliament and the Council of 25 October 2012 established minimum standards on the rights, support and protection of victims of crime, Protocol for Procedure in Cases of Hate Crimes) and protect family life (Life Partnership Act, Family Act);

-- providing legal help, information and representation for victims of discrimination and hate crimes – this is done in cooperation with a law firm and relevant attorneys.
-The main aim of this activity is providing legal support and representation to LGBTIQ persons and/or life partners, victims of violence (hate crimes, harassment) and discrimination;
+- we provide legal help, information and representation for victims of discrimination and hate crimes – this is done in cooperation with a law firm and relevant attorneys.
+The main aim of this activity is to provide legal support and representation to LGBTIQ persons and/or life partners, victims of violence (hate crimes, harassment) and discrimination;

-- creating proposals for the amendment of existing laws and policies through working in groups or participating in public consultations and public hearings (Criminal Code, National Policy on Gender Equality, Family Act, National Program of Protection and Promotion of Human Rights, National Plan for Fighting Against Discrimination);
+- we create proposals for the amendment of existing laws and policies by working in groups or participating in public consultations and public hearings (Criminal Code, National Policy on Gender Equality, Family Act, National Program of Protection and Promotion of Human Rights, National Plan for Fighting Against Discrimination);

-- creating legal initiatives (Life Partnership Act; Gender Identity Act) and advocating them to decision makers (political parties, members of the Croatian Parliament, members of the Croatian Government);
+- we create legal initiatives (Life Partnership Act; Gender Identity Act) and advocate them to decision makers (political parties, members of the Croatian Parliament, members of the Croatian Government);

-- periodic reports on the state of the human rights of LGBTIQ persons in Croatia in relation to the highest standards of protection of the human rights of LGBTIQ persons contained in the Yogyakarta Principles; creating or participating in creating other reports and alternative reports on the state of (LGBTIQ) human rights in Croatia, especially according to the Council of Europe, the United Nations Human Rights Council, special reports of the European Parliament, the Organization for Security and Co-operation in Europe, the Department of State, Amnesty International and ILGA-Europe;
+- we draw up periodic reports on the state of the human rights of LGBTIQ persons in Croatia in relation to the highest standards of protection of the human rights of LGBTIQ persons contained in the Yogyakarta Principles; we create or participate in creating other reports and alternative reports on the state of (LGBTIQ) human rights in Croatia, especially according to the Council of Europe, the United Nations Human Rights Council, special reports of the European Parliament, the Organization for Security and Co-operation in Europe, the Department of State, Amnesty International and ILGA-Europe;

-- public advocacy – promoting the human rights of LGBTIQ persons through public campaigns, media and other public appearances, making announcements, giving statements, participating in TV and radio shows, creating media content.
+- public advocacy – we promote the human rights of LGBTIQ persons through public campaigns, media and other public appearances, by making announcements, giving statements, participating in TV and radio shows, creating media content.